top of page

 Above all, stop wishing you were someone else.
 I used to envy people who seemed naturally joyful for no reason, but that got me nowhere.
 When I embraced the way I’m wired and worked with it, my life became more fulfilling.
 I even found purpose in helping others who feel the same way.

-If you're constantly struggling to feel happy despite having "nothing wrong," your brain might be wired like mine - and I'll show you exactly how to work with it, not against it.
+If you're constantly struggling to feel happy despite having "nothing wrong," your brain might be wired like mine - this video shows you exactly how to work with it, not against it.

 -Scott